 At the end of the day, the last thing you should do is assume that your dental issue will get better on its own because it’s more than likely that it will not.
 In fact, the issue can get much worse the longer it goes untreated.
 We’ll help you remain as stress-free as possible, both when it comes to treating and paying for your dental emergency.

 Financial Options to Consider

-While our office is glad to be in-network with many major dental insurance providers, including Aetna, Ameritas, Cigna, Delta Dental, Dentemax, GEHA Dental Plans, Guardian, Humana Dental, Metlife, Mutual of Omaha, PPO, Principal Financial Group, United Concordia, and United Health Care, we offer additional financial options as well.
+While our dental office is glad to be in-network with many major dental insurance providers, including Aetna, Ameritas, Cigna, Delta Dental, Dentemax, GEHA Dental Plans, Guardian, Humana Dental, Metlife, Mutual of Omaha, PPO, Principal Financial Group, United Concordia, and United Health Care, we offer additional financial options as well.

 For example, we offer an in-house dental plan that gives you access to discounts on many other services.
 We also provide monthly financing options like CareCredit and Lending Club, two options that make paying for treatments easier and typically with little to zero interest attached!